solace-iot-team/az-use-case-perf-tests/uc-non-persistent/keys/README.md

   > EMPTY PASSPHRASE! # otherwise terraform scripts will fail

-# ensure the private key has the correct permissions
-chmod 600 azure_key
 ````
 ### AWS
 **_Note: `aws_key` is the default key name used in the scripts for AWS._**